eXish/ktanemod-pianokeys/README.md

 ![Piano Keys Module](https://ashbash1987.github.io/ktanemod-pianokeys/Manual/img/Component.png "Piano Keys Module")

 Piano Keys is an experimental module leveraging the newly-exposed KTANEModKit for 'Keep Talking and Nobody Explodes'.
-It employs the use of a standard 12-tone piano keyboard and indentification of symbols from common western music notation as its main gimmick.
+It employs the use of a standard 12-tone piano keyboard and identification of symbols from common western music notation as its main gimmick.

 Visit https://github.com/ashbash1987/ktanemod-pianokeys/releases to download the latest release of this module, or build it yourself with this source code and Unity.